-If you take the step from full time employment to freelancing, there’s a few problems you’re going to encounter that you wouldn’t usually do.
+If you take the step from full-time employment to freelancing, there are a few problems you’re going to encounter that you wouldn’t usually do.
 Managing your money even more closely will be one, but the main is actually finding the work itself.
 In the beginning, things are going to be a little hard.

 If you tackle the situation right, there’s plenty of work out there for you.
 Follow our tips below to make getting work as a freelancer a lot easier.

 Getting your name out and about as soon as possible is so important.
 One of the best ways of doing so is by networking yourself.
 There are two major ways of doing this.

 One of the first is linking up with other freelancers, one we think you might not have thought of.
 It can either be other freelancers who are starting off new, or ones that are already well established.
 The well-established ones can help to get the word out quicker.

 It gives you an area to work with many different companies, host events, and network yourself with people you wouldn’t usually do.
 It adds an air of professionalism to it all.

 Finally, whatever niche you’re in, there will always be events being held regarding it.
 For example, if you’re a freelance marketer, there are hundreds of marketing events year-round that you can network within.
 It gives you a chance to meet potential customers, learn more about the industry.